gulp-query/gulp-query-js/readme.md

 And feel the freedom
 ```
 gulp
-gulp --production // For production
+gulp --production // For production (minification)
 gulp watch // Wathing change
 gulp js // Only for js
 gulp js:app // Only for app.js